-The Plan will be effective as of the Effective Date and will terminate on May 22, 2024, and may be terminated prior to such time by Board action.
+The Plan will be effective as of the Effective Date and will terminate one day prior to the tenth (10th) anniversary of the Effective Date, if not terminated prior to such time by Board action.
 No Incentive Award will be granted after termination of the Plan.
 Incentive Awards outstanding upon termination of the Plan may continue to be exercised, earned or become free of restrictions, according to their terms.